knipknap/better-tool-library/docs/feeds-and-speeds.md

 - Then, switch to the Feeds / Speeds tab.
 For the initial setup, you will have to define a machine by pressing the "+"  button.
 This is a one-time activity, BTL will remember your machine.

-- Note about machine parameters: The torque is important and has a big impact on the calculator.
-If in doubt, aim low.
-For reference, my 2.2 kW China spindle provides realistic results at around 4 Nm max torque.
+See the instructions in the previous chapter of this document.

 - The stickout is also very, very important.
 By default, BTL estimates the stickout to be the Flute Length + 3mm.
 Try to minimize stickout for a better result.